tataranovich/ai-dial-app-controller/README.md

 **Response:**

-The response is streamed as SSE, providing real-time updates on the image creation process.
+The response is streamed as Server-Sent Events (SSE), providing real-time updates on the image creation process.

 ### Delete Image

-Deletes the Docker image for the specified application using SSE.
+Deletes the Docker image for the specified application.

 **Request:**